-Trump calls Georgia governor to pressure him for help overturning Biden’s win in the state
+Trump presses Georgia governor in bid to ﬂip election result

 “Georgia law prohibits the governor from interfering in elections.
 The Secretary of State, who is an elected constitutional officer, has oversight over elections that cannot be overridden by executive order,” Kemp’s spokesman said several days ago in response to Trump’s public demands.

 Raffensperger, a Republican, has strongly defended the integrity of Georgia’s election, despite pressure from other GOP leaders, including the state’s senators, who demanded his resignation.
+His office has said there is no specific evidence the signature match process was done improperly.

-Earlier this week, a top official in Raffensperger’s office called on Trump to stop spreading false claims about fraud, saying the rhetoric was leading to threats of violence against election workers.
+Earlier last week, a top official in Raffensperger’s office called on Trump to stop spreading false claims about fraud, saying the rhetoric was leading to threats of violence against election workers.

 Biden secured his victory in Georgia by roughly 12,000 votes.
 A second recount of ballots requested by the Trump campaign is expected to be finalized this week and confirm his lead.

 Nevertheless, the Trump campaign filed a new lawsuit Friday in Superior Court of Fulton County seeking to invalidate Biden’s win.
-The suit calls for either a new election or for the courts to allow the GOP-held state legislature to appoint electors.
+The suit calls for either a new election or for the courts to allow the GOP-majority state legislature to appoint electors.

-Trump attorney Rudy Giuliani pressed GOP lawmakers to assert such a role when he addressed a state Senate hearing on the election earlier this week.
+Trump attorney Rudy Giuliani pressed GOP lawmakers to assert such a role when he addressed a state Senate hearing on the election last week.

 “State law doesn’t in any way prevent you, the legislature, from immediately taking this over and deciding this,” Giuliani said at the hearing.